Skip to content

 • django_htmx middleware is installed (for reactive behaviour).

-• The view’s fields match real model fields.
+• The view’s fields match real model fields or queryset annotations on the effective queryset.

 • Continue with Forms to learn how PowerCRUD builds forms, how form_class changes the rules, and how contextual display fields, disabled inputs, and dependent dropdowns fit together.